Proxy Setup: Proxy Settings in Windows, macOS, Android, and iOS

-3. Click on Advanced Options and then on Proxies.
+3. Click on Advanced Options followed by Proxies.

-4. Specify the protocol type and input the proxy server's IP and port.
+4. Specify the protocol type and input the proxy server's IP address and port number.
 All of this information can be found in our proxy list.

-Select a protocol, specify the server's IP address, and input its port.
+Select a protocol, specify the server's IP address, and input its port number.

-5. To complete the setup process, click on OK and then Accept.
-From now on, the connection will operate via the proxy server you've specified.
+5. Click on OK followed by Accept to complete the setup process.
+From now on, you will connect using the proxy server you've specified.

 Android: Set Up a Proxy Server

-On an Android device, you'll need to configure a proxy server for each network individually.
+On an Android device, you'll need to configure a proxy server for each individual network.
 Here's how to do it:

 1. Go to Settings and select Network & internet.
-In the menu that opens, tap on Internet.
+Tap on Internet in the menu that opens.

-To get started, you'll need to open your Android device's Settings menu.
+To get started, open your Android device's Settings menu.

-2. Tap on the network that you'd like to create a proxy connection for in order to open its network details.
+2. Tap on the network that you'd like to create a proxy connection for to open its network details.
 Select the pencil symbol in the upper right to open network settings.